-The South’s unofficial spa capital is loaded with—per its namesake—plenty of traditional hot springs in which to soak, including those at the Arlington Resort Hotel & Spa, Quapaw Baths & Spa and Buckstaff Bathhouse (in operation since 1812).
-Historic downtown’s antiques shops and cute boutiques are rimmed in by unique eateries like Vault, inside a former bank building dating back to the 1890s.
+The South’s unofficial spa capital is loaded with—per its namesake—plenty of traditional hot springs in which to soak, including those at the Arlington Resort Hotel & Spa, Quapaw Baths & Spa, and Buckstaff Bathhouse (in operation since 1812).
+Historic downtown’s antique shops and cute boutiques are rimmed in by unique eateries like Vault, inside a former bank building dating back to the 1890s.

 Asheville, North Carolina